 Truth: Customer invoices are managed much the same way you would with a bent on helping you provide better customer service.

 Streamlined billing and more generous payment terms to your customers are seen as a benefit by customers.
 Moreover, businesses that leverage factoring are able to offer more flexible payment terms and can often take on more work, which leads to better service overall.
-This ultimately builds better customer relationships for your company.

 Myth 6: I won’t qualify for factoring because of my credit history.